-18. sultation with the Director of One Legal, in tion with leases and tenancies granted by the l: Director of One Legal (a) to issue licences to assign, sublet, charge or part with possession of land or premises; (b) to consent to change of use or alterations; (c) to review rents in accordance with such leases and tenancies; and (d) to serve Notices terminating such leases or tenancies.
-19. connec sultation with the Director of One Legal in tion with any property which the Council holds on enancy or licence: Director of One Legal (a) to oppose any Notice terminating the lease; (b) to serve Notices requesting renewals of such leases or tenancies; (c) to agree and enter into licences to assign, sublet, charge or part with possession of land or premises; (d) to apply for and agree licences for change of use or alterations; (e) to agree reviewed rents in accordance with such leases and tenancies; and (f) to serve Notices terminating such leases or tenancies.
-20. easem relevar sultation with the Director of One Legal to grant ents rights and licences after consultation with any at Executive Director, Director or Associate or and the Ward Member.
-Director of One Legal, relevant Executive Director, Director or Associate Director and relevant Ward Member 21. sultation with the Director of One Legal to grant and tenancies for: Director of One Legal, relevant Lead and Support Member, ye rvice related property on terms not exceeding 10 ars after consultation with the Lead Member and e Ward Member; and relevant Ward Member ex mmercial investment property on terms not ceeding 20 years after consultation with the Lead d Support Member
+to issue licences to assign, sublet, charge or

+- (b) to consent to change of use or alterations; - (c) to review rents in accordance with such leases and tenancies; and - (d) to serve Notices terminating such leases or tenancies. - 19.
+In consultation with the Director of One Legal in connection with any property which the Council holds on lease tenancy or licence:

+- (a) to oppose any Notice terminating the lease; - (b) to serve Notices requesting renewals of such leases or tenancies: - (c) to agree and enter into licences to assign, sublet, charge or part with possession of land or premises; - (d) to apply for and agree licences for change of use or alterations: - (e) to agree reviewed rents in accordance with such leases and tenancies; and - (f) to serve Notices terminating such leases or tenancies. - 20.
+In consultation with the Director of One Legal to grant easements rights and licences after consultation with any relevant Executive Director, Director or Associate Director and the Ward Member.

+Director of One Legal, relevant Executive Director, Director or Associate Director and relevant Ward Member relevant Ward Member

+- 21. In consultation with the Director of One Legal to grant leases and tenancies for: - service related property on terms not exceeding 10 years after consultation with the Lead Member and the Ward Member; and - commercial investment property on terms not exceeding 20 years after consultation with the Lead and Support Member